KDE/digikam-doc/setup_application/editor_settings.rst

 **Use the default settings, in 16 bit**: If enabled, all RAW files will be decoded to 16-bit color depth using a linear gamma curve and according to the settings in the **RAW Default Settings** tab.
 To prevent dark image rendering in the editor, it is recommended to use Color Management in this mode.

 **Always open the Raw Import Tool to customize settings**: With this option you can select which Raw Import Tool will used to open RAW files.
+Raw processing tool avaialble are:

-Default is the digiKam **Import RAW using LibRaw** plugin which will provide a fully integrated module at the Right Side Bar in the Image Editor where you can set individual parameters for every image you open.
-Other choice are external RAW processing application which must be installed on your computer, e.g **DarkTable**, **RawTherapee**, and **UFRaw**
+    - **Import RAW using LibRaw**: the default plugin for digiKam which will provide a fully integrated module at the Right Side Bar in the Image Editor where you can set individual parameters for every image you open.

+    - **DarkTable**: this application must be installed on your computer. `Darktable <https://en.wikipedia.org/wiki/Darktable>`_ is a free and open-source photography application program and raw developer.
+It comprises a subset of image editing operations specifically aimed at non-destructive RAW image post-production.

+    - **RawTherapee**: this application must be installed on your computer. `RawTherapee <https://en.wikipedia.org/wiki/Darktable>`_ is application software for processing photographs in RAW image formats, as created by many digital cameras.
+It comprises a subset of image editing operations specifically aimed at non-destructive post-production of raw photos and is primarily focused on improving a photographer's workflow by facilitating the handling of large numbers of images.

+    - **UFRaw**: this application must be installed on your computer. `UFRaw <https://en.wikipedia.org/wiki/UFRaw`_ is an application which can read and manipulate photographs in RAW image formats, as created by many digital cameras.

 .. figure:: images/setup_editor_raw_import.webp
     :alt: